bootchk/nRFEclipseC-LibProject/readme.md

 main.cpp minimally tests a library.
 (The only target dependence in main.cpp is "include nrf.h" from the NRF_SDK, needed for the sleep() function, which should itself be in a library.)

-The library is minimal.
-It simply wraps the "RTC" counter/compare device of the target.  nRFCounter.h is its target independent header.
-The library is lowest common denominator: only supports features/peripheral/devices found on both targets.  libnRFCounter52.a or 51.a are the libraries, statically compiled for a target (specific to an mcu architecture.)
+The library is minimal.  nRF5x.h is its target independent header, found via an include path using variable MY_SDK.
+The library is lowest common denominator: only supports features/peripheral/devices found on both targets.  libnRF5x52.a or 51.a are the libraries, statically compiled for a target (specific to an mcu architecture.)

-SEGGER_RTT... files are for logging using a SEGGER debug probe.
-Again, copied from the SDK but should be soft linked.
+The library provides logging via SEGGER RTT.

 nrf51 and nrf52 directories